 Cox asks some pretty blunt questions, tackling the episodic nature of Harryhausen’s films, challenging his portrayal of women as ‘helpless creatures’ and remarking on his resistance to new technologies.
 Harryhausen responds with a kind of straightforward aplomb.
 The subtext of most of his answers appears to be: ‘I accept the criticisms people make about my films.
 I just don’t agree with them.’

 The point about refusing to embrace new technology is one that’s always interested me.
-Personally, I’ve always found it astonishing that the man who invented the Dynamation process (whereby models are animated frame-by-frame in front of a screen projecting a previously-shot live-action plate) never went on to invent anything else.
+Personally, I’ve always found it astonishing that the man who invented the Dynamation process (whereby models are animated frame-by-frame in front of a screen projecting a previously-shot live-action plate) seemed reluctant to embrace newer technologies that came along later.
 Once Harryhausen had found a formula that worked, he stuck with it.
 This safety behaviour is apparent in the way he reuses both armatures and photographic equipment from one film to the next.
 In fact, the rear-screen projectors he used for Clash of the Titans first saw service in Mighty Joe Young!

-If Cox’s article reignites my (minor) frustrations with Ray Harryhausen, it also reminds me of his quite astonishing range of talents.
+At the same time, Cox’s article reminds me of Harryhausen’s quite astonishing range of talents.
 He talks intelligently on topics ranging from storyline development to armature construction, discusses the relative abilities of humanoids and dinosaurs to emote and debates attitudes to nudity in film.
 Buried in all this are some real gems, such as his casual aside that while animating the seminal skeleton swordfight for Jason and the Argonauts (still my favourite of his Greek epics) he averaged thirteen frames a day.
 I have to repeat that because I still can’t get my head round it: thirteen frames a day!
 Stubborn and methodical?
 Oh yes indeed.

 Clash of the Titans

 The Cox article segues neatly into Don Shay’s piece on Clash of the Titans.
-Titans was released in 1981, a year after The Empire Strikes Back, and it was with some trepidation that I trooped to the cinema to see it.
-Sad to say, I came away largely unmoved.
-The movie was brand new but still managed to look horribly dated.
-Harryhausen had clearly been left behind by the modern wave of film-makers.
+Titans was released in 1981.
+When I saw it in the cinema that year, I came away largely unmoved.
+The movie was brand new but still managed to look horribly dated to the lad who a year earlier, had been wowed by The Empire Strikes Back.
+I decided on the spot that Harryhausen had been left behind by the modern wave of film-makers.

 Spiralling costs hampered the early days of Titans, with the movie being dropped by Columbia and eventually picked up by MGM.
 Harryhausen is sanguine about the big budget: ‘It was expensive.
 But it certainly wasn’t extravagant.’
 Production followed the traditional Harryhausen routine, with all live-action footage being shot before a grueling twelve months of animation and post-production, for which all his familiar vintage equipment was drafted into service.
 But in one critical respect it was different: for the first time in his career, Harryhausen hired assistant animators in the form of Jim Danforth and Steven Archer.